lucendio/lecture-devops-infos/content/guide/tips.md

   infrastructure from scratch in an automated fashion on demand (e.g. tear down everything after a day of development work and next day bring everything back up)
 * infrastructure provisioning can be triggered manually and doesn't have to be integrated into the automation service
-* when executing OpenTofu / Terraform keep in mind its state and where it is located/stored depending on where it's being invoked (e.g. local workstation vs. CI/CD)
+* when executing OpenTofu keep in mind its state and where it is located/stored depending on where it's being invoked (e.g. local workstation vs. CI/CD)
 * commit message matter - a lot